-Firstly, a well-defined legal setup provides a clear framework for organizing and implementing national social protection schemes and programs.
-It establishes the scope of coverage, types and levels of benefits, and qualifying conditions for eligibility.
-This shift towards statutory measures ensures consistency and accountability in the delivery of social protection benefits and services.
+Firstly, a well-defined legal setup provides a clear framework pursuant to which national social protection schemes and programs need to be organized and implemented so as to deliver the statutorily established benefits under the conditions prescribed therein to meet the needs of people with disabilities.
+It needs to establish the scope of coverage, the types and levels of benefits, the qualifying conditions which need to be met with a view establishing eligibility thereto, marking a shift away from discretionary measures .
+Overall, sound legal frameworks also help promote the needed consistency, fairness, and accountability in the delivery of social protection benefits and services (Degener, 1995).